England: Salisbury short break

 Where You'll Stay

-A choice of either a newly refurbished, small city centre hotel or one of our favourite B&Bs.
+A choice of either one of our favourite B&Bs, or a city centre hotel.

 Salisbury – Qudos (B&B/dinner, B&B)